-CDFA will fund up to 50% of the total project costs with a maximum grant award not to exceed \$1.6 million per project.
+CDFA will fund up to 50% of the total project costs with a maximum grant award not to exceed \$1.6 million per new DDRDP project or \$1 million per DDRDP project submitted by a previous AMMP recipient.
 The applicant must contribute with a minimum of 50% of the total project cost in matching funds of which only 25% can include in-kind contributions.
 Grant recipients must report matching funds contributed to the project and the ability to commence work while waiting for grant payments in arrears.

 Matching funds are a portion of project costs not borne by the DDRDP grant.
 Matching contributions include allowable costs incurred that are directly related to the implementation of the digester system (i.e., supplies and materials, equipment, contractor/consultant fees, and other associated project costs).
-Other State or Federal grants may serve as matching funds.
+Other State or Federal grants may serve as matching funds, however, Dairy Plus Program funds will not be considered as matching funds.